 This is also where you can purchase the special package ticket.
 But bear in mind that the special ticket is also on sale at the entrances to each of the participating archaeology sites.
 So in summer, if you want to avoid the queues at the Acropolis ticket office, go to one of the other sites listed below (there are never long queues at these sites).
 Buy the special ticket there, you will pay the same price, ie. €30.
 You will then be able to enter that site and visit the Acropolis when it suits you, without having to wait in any queues.
 Once purchased, the multi-site ticket is valid for five days.

-Buy a ticket for the Acropolis online, in advance
+Can I Buy a ticket for the Acropolis online, in advance?

-Although the special ticket can not be bought in advance online, for a fee you can buy a ticket online for the Acropolis in advance.
+Although a ticket to the Acropolis or the special ticket described here can not be bought in advance online, for a fee you can buy a ticket online for the Acropolis that allows you to skip any queues.
+Bear in mind this is for a 1.5 hour walking tour of the Acropolis with a licensed guide.
+You will not have to stand in line for a ticket, and then after the tour you get to explore the Acropolis on your own.
 This is a verified vendor, through the Get Your Guide network, so not dodgy.
-I would only buy this ticket a) in summer, b) if I was only visiting the Acropolis and c) if paying a fee of around seven euros is better than waiting in a long queue.
+I would only buy this ticket a) in summer and other very busy periods (such as Easter perhaps), b) if I was only visiting the Acropolis and c) if paying a fee of around nine euros is better than waiting in a long queue.

 Are the City Passes Worth it?